Arize-ai/phoenix/README.md

 from phoenix.trace.langchain import OpenInferenceTracer, LangChainInstrumentor

-# By default, the tracer will export to the locally running Phoenix server
+# By default, the traces will be exported to the locally running Phoenix server.
 LangChainInstrumentor().instrument()

 # Initialize your LangChain application